mjc-school/MJC-School/modules/module #3. REST API Advanced/README.md

 JSON Web Tokens are JSON objects used to send information between parties in a compact and secure manner.

 ### Task #4
-1. Spring Security should be used as a security framework.
+1.Spring Security should be used as a security framework.

-2. Application should support user-based authentication.
+2.Application should support user-based authentication.
 This means a user is stored in a database with some basic information and a password.

-User Permissions.
+User Permissions:

 2.1.
 Guest:

-    1. Read operations for main entity.
+   * Read operations for main entity:
-    2. Signup.
+   * Signup.
-    3. Login.
+   * Login.

 2.2.
 User:

-    1. Make an order on main entity.
+   * Make an order on main entity.
-    2. All read operations.
+   * All read operations.

 2.3.
 Administrator (can be added only via database call):

-    1. All operations, including addition and modification of entities.
+   * All operations, including addition and modification of entities.

-3. Use OpenID Connect as an authentication protocol and Oauth2 as an authorization protocol.
+3.Use OpenID Connect as an authentication protocol and Oauth2 as an authorization protocol.
 Okta can be used as OpenId Connect provider.

-4. Server should support only stateless user authentication and verify integrity of JWT token
+4.Server should support only stateless user authentication and verify integrity of JWT token

 ### Materials (Videos & Links)